Advice

 3. Switch it up

-If you’ve successfully highlighted every word on your flashcards and attempted enough past papers for one day, why not see if there are any podcasts or YouTube series that cover the topics you are studying?
-Revising through a range of methods can boost your productivity and improve information retention.
-Even better, this is one you can do on the go, so pop in your headphones and let your ears do all the work – listen on the way to class, on the train, or even lie in bed and learn!
+If you’ve successfully highlighted every word on your flashcards and attempted enough past papers for one day, why not see if there are any podcasts or YouTube series that cover the topics you're studying?
+If not you can create your own podcast by uploading your notes to NotebookLM.

 4. Put on your revision playlist

-Now, we’re not suggesting you turn your revision session into a karaoke party, but a bit of background noise can help to focus your mind and get your brain into gear.
+Now, we’re not suggesting you turn your revision session into a party, but a bit of background noise can help to focus your mind and get your brain into gear.

 5. Reward your revision

-It’s the nature of exam season that your social life will dwindle (it’ll be worth it in the end!), so you should make an effort to plan activities you can look forward to.
-Make sure there are plans on the horizon for the weekend, completely unrelated to revision, so that you can use that as motivation through the week.
+It’s the nature of exam season that your social life will dwindle (*it’ll be worth it in the end!*), so you should make an effort to plan activities you can look forward to.
+Make sure there are plans on the horizon for the weekend, completely unrelated to revision so you can use that as motivation through the week.